weakish/docs-en/views/rest_api.md

 ```

 Each `cursor` must be consumed in 10 minutes.
-After 10 minutes it become invalid.
+After 10 minutes it becomes invalid.

 You can also specify `where` conditions for filtering: